 Several methods of payment are available for families' convenience.
-Families can pay by cash, check, money order, ACH payment, or credit/debit card.
-All ACH and credit/debit transactions will be created within the family's Procare app or desktop account.
+Families can pay by cash, check, money order, ACH payment, or automatic recurring electronic (credit card) payment.
+To set up automatic payments, please contact the center director for the recurring payment form.
+Recurring credit card payments do incur a 3% fee.